 The primary purpose of the Compliance function is to assess and manage the business's exposure to regulatory risk.
-In the UK, where a dual regulatory system exists, this activity has been divided between prudential and conduct regulatory risk.

 The Compliance function is an integral part of the RMF and constitutes a key part of corporate governance.
 The function is a critical contributor to the safe and sound operation of the business and underpins the achievement of strategic and business goals.
-The Compliance function is lead by the Compliance Director, who reports to the Chief Risk Officer and has delegated authority to manage compliance related risk across the business.
+The Compliance function is lead by the Compliance Director, who reports to the CRO and has delegated authority to manage compliance related risk across the business.